The HSR (Hamilton Street Railway) is Hamilton’s

 GO Transit offers student discounts of approximately 10% to 30% on the adult monthly passes with a valid identification.

-Full-time undergraduate and graduate students, whose validation sticker possesses the “HSR” section, can use their McMaster Student ID card to demonstrate eligibility for GO Transit student tickets and monthly passes.
+Full-time undergraduate and graduate students can use their McMaster Student ID card along with the school issue HSR Transit Pass to demonstrate eligibility for GO Transit student discount.

 Part-time students are not eligible for GO student discounts.
-Full-time students, whose validation sticker does not possess the 'HSR' section, must proceed with the application process described below.
+Full-time students, who do not posses the HSR Transit pass must proceed with the application process described below.

-For the following groups, your McMaster student ID card now acts as your GO student discount card:
+For the following groups, your McMaster student ID card along with the school issued HSR Transit pass now act as your GO student discount cards:

 Undergraduate Students (full-time)